StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/clip.md

 and use it for the majority of datasets.

 Note that by this point, a CLIP ViT has a transformer for textual representation, a transformer for image representation, and just does dot product between them, so it's transformers all the way down.
 Linear probe CLIP ViT beats other models in 21/27 tasks.

+### Related Reading

+For more reading see:
+- [Core NLP article](/wiki-articles/machine-learning/deep-learning-NLP#transformers) for an explanation on transformers.
+- [GLIDE](/wiki-articles/machine-learning/glide) for an application of CLIP in text-to-image generation (was state of the art until DALL-E 2 arrived).
+GLIDE uses CLIP for guided diffusion downstream.
+- [Do Transformers See like Convolutional Neural Networks?](/wiki-articles/machine-learning/transformers-see-like-cnn) for a more in-depth comparison between ViT and ResNet (and other CNNs) and their ways of modeling data.